-Find out more about physiotherapy and the CSP, including our demographic profile of 59,000 members
+Find out more about physiotherapy and the CSP, including our demographic profile of over 60,000 members

 Founded by four nurses in 1894, the CSP was awarded its Royal Charter in 1920 and has become the profession's leading membership organisation in the UK.